Rhee Taekwon-Do: Notes

 l.
-Ex-members who founded non-ITF taekwondo schools also include: Hassan Iskandar, 7th dan (WTF); Graham Johnson, 7th dan; Trevor Dicks, 7th dan; Wahid Halimee, 7th dan, and Carol Halimee, 6th dan; Bradley Tatnell, 8th dan; Nasim Chami, 6th dan; Glen Corbett, 5th dan, and Paul Corbett, 5th dan; and Paul Mitchell, 5th dan.
-Iskandar trained in Rhee Taekwon-Do in Sydney in the 1970s, and now leads a WTF school in Tasmania.
-Johnson was a Rhee Taekwon-Do instructor in Queensland in the 1970s.
+Ex-members who founded non-ITF taekwondo schools also include: Dr. Hassan Iskandar OAM, 9th dan (Kukkiwon); Graham Johnson, 7th dan; Trevor Dicks, 7th dan; Wahid Halimee, 7th dan, and Carol Halimee, 6th dan; Bradley Tatnell, 8th dan; Nasim Chami, 6th dan; Glen Corbett, 5th dan, and Paul Corbett, 5th dan; and Paul Mitchell, 5th dan.
+GM Hassan Iskandar PhD trained at Rhee Taekwon-Do in Sydney in the 1970s, GM Hassan Iskandar OAM is inducted in the official Taekwondo Hall Of Fame 2011. and now leads the popular and in demand Pinnacle Taekwondo Martial Arts academy in Sydney.Johnson was a Rhee Taekwon-Do instructor in Queensland in the 1970s.
 Dicks was a Rhee Taekwon-Do 2nd dan regional instructor in Queensland in 1993.
 W. Halimee commenced Rhee Taekwon-Do training in 1976 and was a Rhee Taekwon-Do senior instructor in South Australia around 1990, while C. Halimee commenced Rhee Taekwon-Do training in 1972 or 1974, according to two different autobiographical accounts, and was a Rhee Taekwon-Do instructor in South Australia in 1993.
 Tatnell commenced Rhee Taekwon-Do training in Queensland in the 1980s, was a Rhee Taekwon-Do instructor in 1993, and now teaches taekwondo and hapkido.
 Chami commenced Rhee Taekwon-Do training in New South Wales in 1979, and was promoted to Rhee Taekwon-Do 1st dan in 1986.
 G. Corbett and P. Corbett commenced Rhee Taekwon-Do training in New South Wales in 1979 and 1980, respectively.
 Mitchell was a Rhee Taekwon-Do 3rd dan regional instructor in Sydney in the early 2000s.

 m.
 Ex-members who founded schools teaching martial arts other than taekwondo also include: Sai Thow Lam; Rod Power; Glenn Puckeridge, 4th dan; Kay Thoren; Glen Gardiner, 7th dan; and Kacey Chong.
 Lam commenced Rhee Taekwon-Do training in Western Australia in the early 1970s, and now teaches his own martial art based on kung fu.
 Power commenced Rhee Taekwon-Do training in Western Australia in 1973, was a Rhee Taekwon-Do instructor in the mid-1970s, and now teaches Chinese martial arts.
 Puckeridge commenced Rhee Taekwon-Do training in New South Wales in the 1970s under C. Y. Rhee, and now teaches several martial arts, with a focus on wing chun kung fu.
 Thoren commenced Rhee Taekwon-Do training in the early 1980s, was promoted to 1st dan in 1984 and became a Rhee Taekwon-Do instructor the following year, and now teaches tai chi.
 Gardiner commenced Rhee Taekwon-Do training in Queensland in 1983, and now teaches karate, battodo, and eskrima.
 Chong commenced Rhee Taekwon-Do training in Victoria in the 1990s under C. H. Rhee, and now teaches kickboxing.